 Now 16, my need too see supermodels walk down a runway in scraps of fabric has dwindled.

 Finding out that my 5’2 body would not quality for the VS show was a tough blow, all my dreams of becoming an angel shattered (jokes).
 But in all seriousness I couldn’t relate my body to any of the models, and felt shitty when I compared myself to them.
 Society with the help of VS had effectlivky altered my mindset to view specific body types as superior to others.

 And I’m not alone, in a consumer survey, Fargo security noted that 60% of costumers felt that VS felt “forced” and “fake”.
 No surprise, when the company came out with an add campaign entitled “the perfect body” which in response landed them an angry twitter storm.

 Victoria Secrets blatant disregard for different body types was even more obvious when they showcased a video of their picky casting process.
 Dozens of girls lined up with pictures of themselves in hopes to earn a prize spot in the VS show.
 When interviewed models said that “they had been preparing for this all year”, and had been “working out like crazy”.
 Think about it, girls basically get the job if the casting team thinks there pretty enough.
-It astonishes me, that as a society we value self worth depending on how pretty you are.
+It astonishes me, that as a society we value self worth on the premise of your beauty.